What are natal teeth?

 Diagnosis of natal teeth

-Natal teeth are usually diagnosed based on a complete history and physical examination of your infant.
-The teeth can be seen and usually allow for a diagnosis simply on physical examination.
-Your infant's doctor or dentist may also order X-rays (a diagnostic test which uses invisible electromagnetic radiation to produce images of internal tissues, bones, teeth, and organs onto film) of the infant's mouth to help in the evaluation of the problem.
+Natal teeth are usually diagnosed based on a complete history and physical exam of your infant.
+The teeth can be seen and a diagnosis is usually made simply on physical exam.
+Your infant's healthcare provider or dentist may also order X-rays.
+An X-ray is a test that uses invisible electromagnetic radiation to make images of internal tissues, bones, teeth, and organs onto film.
+An X-ray of the infant's mouth can help to evaluate the problem.
 Incomplete root formation could be seen on the X-rays.

 Management of natal teeth

 Teeth that are loose may need to be removed to decrease the risk of the infant inhaling the tooth into his or her airways.
-They may also be removed if damage is occurring to the infant's tongue.
-This will be decided by your infant's doctor or dentist.
+They may also be removed if damage is happening to the infant's tongue.
+This will be decided by your infant's healthcare provider or dentist.